 The organiser shall ensure that any area associated with the event is left in a clean and tidy condition, including surrounding streets.
 The removal and disposal of all rubbish associated with the event shall take place immediately after the activity and disposed of appropriately off site.
 The organiser will be invoiced for any necessary additional cleaning of the site at the Council’s sole discretion.

 The organiser shall ensure that all stock, vegetation, buildings and other facilities are not damaged or unduly disturbed at any time during the activity or any set up or pack down period associated with it.
 The organiser shall ensure that nothing is fixed, hung or otherwise attached to any features of the park or reserve without prior approval from the Council’s Event Development Team.

-The organiser must report any serious harm accident to WorkSafe(external link) as soon as possible and in writing within 7 days of the accident.
-Organisers should fill in the Serious Harm notification(external link) to report the accident and provide the Council’s Event Development Team with a copy.
+The organiser must report any serious harm accident to WorkSafe(external link) as soon as possible and in writing within seven days of the accident.
+Organisers should fill in the serious harm notification(external link) to report the accident and provide the Council’s Event Development Team with a copy.

-The organiser shall be liable for the costs of the public notices to advertise any closure of roads associat
+The organiser shall be liable for the costs of the public notices to advertise any closure of roads associated with the event.

 The organiser shall pay to the Council the permit fee to be advised on submission of application to the Council’s Events Development Team.
 The permit fee is to be paid by the organiser before the event permit is issued.

 The organiser shall be responsible for any fees, service and supply charges associated with the event.
 These fees are payable in respect of any certificate, authority, approval, consent or service given or inspection made by the Council or any other department, service, or agent.